SEIR-7-06/react_todo_walkthrough/README.md

 - Pass state from children components to their parents as arguments to functions

 ## Framing
-For today, we'll be creating a Todo app in React.
+For today, we'll be creating a Todo app in React but first, recall the FIRST principles for making high quality components:

-We've learned a tremendous amount about object oriented structures for web development.
-And they were great.
-We have also dabbled a bit with feature-based separation of concerns.
-React's component model takes that separation further and reduces the potential of tight coupling that often attends object oriented.
-Think of the FIRST principles:

 #### Focused

 Components should do one thing and do it well.
 It takes some time for most developers coming from an OOP background to adjust to React's component-based architecture.
 At first, a dev from an OOP background may pack too much information into a component.
 This is a fine starting point, but as you progress you will get a better sense of how to minimize component code.

-> Think back to the Post component from the intro's class.

 #### Independent

-Components should increase cohesion and reduce coupling.
-Behavior in one component should not impact the behavior of another.
-In other words, components should not rely on one another.
+Components should increase cohesion (work together) and reduce coupling (not rely on each other).

-> But they should compliment one another, just like our Comment component did for Post in the intro's class.

 #### Reusable